crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: First you have submit two PRs then let us know you’ve completed the challenge by filling out the form on our [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) and we will send you a e-mail.
 The repos are: [Camunda BPM](https://github.com/camunda/), [bpmn.io](https://github.com/bpmn-io/), and [Zeebe-io](https://github.com/zeebe-io/).
 - **Notes**: Check out Camunda [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) for more info & how to get the T-shirt.

+### D

+#### **DX Heroes**
+- **Swag**: T-shirt, stickers, notebook, bottle opener
+- **Requirements**: Be the contributor with the most merged PRs
+- **How to sign up**: Please, fill out this [DX Heroes Hacktoberfest2020 Participant Form](https://forms.gle/76mPo9DoTLXmrHpU6) first.
+Then just visit one of our open source projects - [DX Knowledge Base](https://github.com/DXHeroes/knowledge-base-content) or [DX Scanner](https://github.com/DXHeroes/dx-scanner), make a pull request and compete with other contributors in the friendly competition to earn your place in the Leaderboard of Contributors.
+- **Notes**: If you have any questions or need help with anything, join our [Community Slack](https://bit.ly/slack_developer_experience).
+We will gladly help you.
+Happy Hacktoberfest 2020!

 ### I

 #### **InfraCloud**